jplee-eng/waste-monitor/readme.md

 - data persistence with sqlite
 - tiny interface and only sqlite for dependencies

+bin ultrasonic -- bin esp32 --> gateway esp32 -- WiFi --> server -- SSE --> browser

+### 🚧 Bin sensor

+- within the waste bin and battery powered
+- ESP32 with LoRa module
+- ultrasonic sensor with deep sleep and waterproofing
+- sends readings every 30 minutes

+### 🚧 Gateway

+- within building in line of sight of the bin, with network access
+- ESP32 with LoRa module
+- receives LoRa signals and forwards them to server

+### Server

+- go backend with sqlite
+- instant delivery of bin sensor readings via SSE

 ## Development

 use the Makefile for easy dev